Harshith-Maddala/Data_Mining_Team7/README.md

 ### Analytical Techniques:
 - **EDA**: Discover trends and relationships in the data.
 - **Linear and Logistic Regression**: Predict player behavior and game success factors.
+- **K-Nearest Neighbors (KNN) Classification Model** for price categorization and prediction
+- **K-Means Clustering:** Grouping Genres Based on Similarity
 - **Time Series Analysis**: Analyze trends in ownership and engagement over time.

 ### Libraries and Frameworks: